iotaledger/identity.rs/identity_iota_core/Product Agnostic Transaction Management Ideas.md

 An example implementation of the *PtbManager* can be found in the [asset.rs e2e test file](./tests/e2e/asset.rs).

-Some stub code has also been added in [e2e/common.rs](./tests/e2e/common.rs) to achieve proper type info augmentation in IDE`s.
+Some stub code has also been added in [e2e/common.rs](./tests/e2e/common.rs#L211) to achieve proper type info augmentation in IDE's.

 All tests, except those based on the current ideas, have been commented out to make the code compilable.